Lithium-ion capacitor: Comparison to other technologies

 Batteries, EDLC and LICs each have different strengths and weaknesses, making them useful for different categories of applications.

 Energy storage devices are characterized by three main criteria: power density (in W/kg), energy density (in W⋅h/kg) and cycle life (no. of charge cycles).

-LIC's have higher power densities than batteries, and are safer than lithium-ion batteries, in which thermal runaway reactions may occur.
+LICs have higher power densities than Li-ion cells, and are safer than lithium-ion batteries, in which thermal runaway reactions may occur.

 Compared to the electric double-layer capacitor (EDLC), the LIC has a higher output voltage.
 Although they have similar power densities, the LIC has a much higher energy density than other supercapacitors.
 The Ragone plot in figure 1 shows that LICs combine the high energy of LIBs with the high power density of EDLCs.

-The cycle life performance of LICs is much better than batteries and but is not near that of EDLCs.
+The cycle life performance of LICs is much better than Li-ion cells and but is not near that of EDLCs.
 Some LIC's have a longer cycle life but this is often at the cost of a lower energy density.

-In conclusion, the LIC will probably never reach the energy density of a lithium-ion battery and never reach the combined cycle life and power density of a supercapacitor.
+In conclusion, the LIC will probably never reach the energy density of a lithium-ion cell and never reach the combined cycle life and power density of a supercapacitor.
 Therefore, it should be seen as a separate technology with its own uses and applications.

 LiC and LiB temperature performance

 Capacity of LiCs under varying temperatures and discharge C-rates.

 Capacity of LiBs under varying temperatures and discharge C-rates.

-Lithium-ion capacitors offer superior performance in cold environments compared to traditional lithium-ion batteries.
+Lithium-ion capacitors offer superior performance in cold environments compared to traditional lithium-ion cells.
 As demonstrated in recent studies, LiCs can maintain approximately 50% of their capacity at temperatures as low as -10 °C under high discharge rates (7.5C).
-In contrast, lithium-ion batteries experience a significant reduction in capacity, dropping to around 50% capacity at just 5 °C under the same conditions.
+In contrast, lithium-ion cells experience a significant reduction in capacity, dropping to around 50% capacity at just 5 °C under the same conditions.
 This makes LiCs particularly suitable for applications in cold climates or where the temperature fluctuates widely.